UC Davis Civil and Environmental Engineering offers M.S. and Ph.D. degrees and boasts a diverse student body from around the world.

 **Applicants who apply by the Space Available Deadline (but after the General Deadline) are not guaranteed to have their application reviewed by the graduate program.
 Their application will be reviewed only if the graduate program determines that they have additional space available.

 After gaining admission for the Fall, it is sometimes possible to request a deferment of enrollment until the Winter or Spring Quarter, if circumstances prevent you from starting in the Fall.
 Approval is not automatic; a sound reason must be given.
-Under rare circumstances, the department will accept applications after the deadlines.
-Your chances for late admission increase if a faculty member in the department has expressed an interest in you joining the program or their research group.
-No applications will be accepted after the space available deadline.
+No applications will be accepted after the space available deadline, at which time the UC Davis application cycle closes.
+Your chances for late admission (between the general deadline and the space available deadline) increase if a faculty member in the department has expressed an interest in you joining the program or their research group.

 - Admission Criteria